 I also research, lecture, and blog about web technology on behalf of the company.

 The biggest platform for ordering food online outside of China.

 I was responsible for re-building the 10Bis website from scratch with a team of 5 people.
 We did it in a very short time, even though some people from the team were unfamiliar with Next.js and React.

-Currently, I'm leading the front-end guild of around 7 people.
+Later, I lead the creation of several other projects while also leading the front-end guild of around 7 people.

 Cloud-based software for creating animated presentations.

 Initially I started off in charge of migrating PowToon's Web App from Flash to HTML5-React-Redux, essentially re-building the site from scratch.
 I created the infrastructure of the project and did the core graphical-mathematical work as well.

 Our team of around 8 people consisted of developers from WellDone Software and PowToon.
 I was responsible to tutor and train PowToon's staff in learning everything about HTML5-React-Redux.

 Later, I worked on the project's CI, testing, PowerPoint plug-in, and many other side projects.